Laura T. Di Summa – (Di Summa-Knoop)

 - Gayatri Spivak, A Critique of Postcolonial Reason: Towards a History of the Vanishing Present

-- (forthcoming), ASA, American Society of Aesthetics Western Division in Berkeley.
-Invited Paper: “Rosy Technology: A Lighter Take on Black Mirror” (title is provisional)
+- 2019, April, ASA, American Society for Aesthetics Western Division in Berkeley.
+Invited Paper: “Rosy Technology: A Lighter Take on Black Mirror”

-- 2018, October, BSA, British Society of Aesthetics.
+- 2018, October, BSA, British Society for Aesthetics.
 Analytic Aesthetics and Film Studies.
 Paper: “Bridging a Divide: Analytic Aesthetics and Criticism.”

 - 2018, June.
 ESA European Society of Aesthetics Meeting in Maribor.
 Paper: “Fashion as Play.”

 - 2018, April.
-ASA American Society of Aesthetics Eastern Division in Philadelphia.
+ASA American Society for Aesthetics Eastern Division in Philadelphia.
 Paper: “Fashion as Play.”

 - 2017, July.
 International Conference on Moving Image and Philosophy in Porto.
 Paper: “Technology and TV series: A Turn in Science Fiction.”